milesroberts-123/tajimasDacrossSpecies/README.md

 1. Align reads to reference genome, then call SNPs and indels at four-fold degenerate sites

-2. Count k-mers within reads, omiting k-mers that appear in the coding sequences of their respective species.
+2. Count k-mers within reads, omitting k-mers that appear in the coding sequences of their respective species.
 Then, choose a random subset of k-mers to keep for further analysis.
 K-mer counts for each genotype are merged into a large matrix and then used to calculate two measures of dissimilarity:

 * Jaccard dissimilarity: k-mers are marked as either present (1) or absent (0) based on their count within the whole genome sequencing reads for each genotype.
 Then you look at the intersection-union ratio for each pair of k-mer sets

 * Bray-Curtis dissimilarity: counts are first normalized to sum to one (within each sample) to help control for coverage variation between samples, then you apply [the formula in this paper](https://doi.org/10.1186/s12859-015-0875-7)

-At the same time, the workflow will download GBIF occurence data and estimate range size.
+At the same time, the workflow will download GBIF occurrence data and estimate range size.

 In addition, this workflow is designed to: